James McNeish, Adjunct Associate Professor of Music, Classical Guitar Performance , Acoustical recording engineer

 Joined Connecticut College: 1983

-Master of Music in Applied Classical Guitar, Yale University School of Music, New Haven, CT; BS in Engineering Acoustics and Music, College of Engineering, University of Hartford, Hartford, CT; Bachelor of Music in Applied Classical Guitar, Hartt School of Music, Hartford, CT.
+Master of Music in Applied Classical Guitar, Yale University School of Music; BS in Engineering Acoustics and Music, College of Engineering, University of Hartford; B.A., Applied Classical Guitar, Hartt School of Music

-While earning a Bachelor of Science in Engineering Acoustics and Music from the College of Engineering, University of Hartford, Hartford, CT, he studied Acoustics with Robert Celmer and Craig Stalk and Audio Recording/Engineering with David Budries.
+While earning a Bachelor of Science in Engineering Acoustics and Music from the College of Engineering, University of Hartford, Hartford, Conn., he studied acoustics with Robert Celmer and Craig Stalk and audio recording/engineering with David Budries.

 Earning a Bachelor of Music in Applied Classical Guitar.
 Hartt School of Music, Hartford, CT, he studied classical guitar with Oscar Ghiglia, Richard Provost, Robert Guthrie, and Alan Spriestersbach.
 He performed in master classes with David Tannenbaum, Manuel Barruecco, Sharon Isben, Nigel North, and Ben Verdery.

 Currently with the Connecticut College Music Department as Adjunct Associate Professor of Music/Classical Guitar Performance and Acoustical Engineer, Professor McNeish teaches courses in solo classical guitar performance, Guitar Ensemble/Chamber Music, and Acoustics for Musicians.
 He also runs the College's Elizabeth Gilbert Fortune Recording Studio (a multi-room facility incorporating Fortune Hall, Evans Hall, Oliva Hall, a soundproof isolation booth and Harkness Chapel) and assists Professor Arthur Kreiger with electronic music and computer music courses in the Cummings Electronic and Digital Sound Studios.